efoxepstein/regu/README.md

 that it's initialized ahead-of-time.

 *Better test data*.
 Can we find real world examples where Regu smokes the competition?

+*DFA minimization*.
+We can reduce our memory footprint by minimizing.

 ## Contributing